sorairolake/dos-date-time/README.md

 [![Docs][docs-badge]][docs-url]
 ![License][license-badge]

-**dos-date-time** is a [MS-DOS date and time] library for [Rust].
+**dos-date-time** is an [MS-DOS date and time] library for [Rust].

-A MS-DOS date and time are packed 16-bit unsigned integer values that specify the date and time an MS-DOS file was last written to, and are used as timestamps such as [FAT] or [ZIP] file format.
+An MS-DOS date and time are packed 16-bit unsigned integer values that specify the date and time an MS-DOS file was last written to, and are used as timestamps such as [FAT] or [ZIP] file format.